Learn Structure, Adapt on the Fly: Multi-Scale Residual Learning and Online Adaptation for Aerial Manipulators

 \subsubsection{Residual Prediction}

-The memory-enriched global token $\mathbf g'_{ctx}$ encapsulates both short-horizon cross-variable interactions and long-horizon regime information is appended with to the context embedding from the MSA and we get teh final encoder output embedding as :
+The memory-enriched global token $\mathbf g'_{ctx}$, which encapsulates both short-horizon cross-variable interactions and long-horizon regime information, is appended to the context embedding from the MSA, yielding the final encoder output embedding as:

 As shown in the decoder block of Fig. \ref{fig:fdt_arch}, this enriched context is passed through a position-wise feed-forward network (FFN) with a hidden expansion dimension of ${d_{ff}}$, followed by a multi-layer perceptron to produce multi-step residual predictions: